 not cause problems with breathing.

-Once the endoscope is in your
+After the scope is in your

 esophagus, your head will be tilted upright.
 This makes it easier for the scope

 to slide down your esophagus.
 During the procedure, try not to swallow unless

 you are asked to.
 Someone may remove the saliva from your mouth with a suction